pasky/pachi/README.md

 are accessible only via GTP, that is by the frontend keeping track of time, e.g. KGS or gogui.

-It's also possible to force time settings via the command line (GTP time settings are ignored then).
+It's also possible to force time settings via the command line (GTP time settings are ignored then):

-For example:

-	./pachi -t 20

-Will make Pachi use 20s per move.
+* `pachi -t 20        `     20s per move.

-	./pachi -t =5000:15000 threads=4,max_tree_size=100
+* `pachi -t _600       `     10 minutes sudden death.
+* `pachi -t =5000       `     5000 playouts per move.
+* `pachi -t =5000:15000   `      Think more when needed.
+Same but up-to 15000 playouts if best move is unclear.
+* `pachi -t =5000:15000 --fuseki-time =4000`     Don't think too much during fuseki.

+**Fixed Strength**

+Pachi will play fast on a fast computer, slow on a slow computer, but strength will remain the same:

+* `pachi -t =5000:15000    `    kgs 2d with dcnn support.
+* `pachi --nodcnn -t =5000   `   kgs 3k (mcts only).

+**Other Options**

+* `pachi resign_threshold=0.25`     Resign when winrate < 25% (default: 10%).

+* `pachi -t 10 threads=4,max_tree_size=100`

-This will make Pachi play with max 15000 playouts per move on 4 threads, taking up to 100Mb of memory (+ several tens Mb as a constant overhead).
+  Play with 10s per move on 4 threads, taking up to 100Mb of memory (+ several tens Mb as a constant overhead).
-It should be about 2d with dcnn and mm patterns.

-	./pachi -t _1200 --nodcnn threads=8,max_tree_size=3072,pondering
+* `pachi -t _1200 --nodcnn threads=8,max_tree_size=3072,pondering`

-This will make Pachi play without dcnn with time settings 20:00 S.D. with 8 threads, taking up to 3Gb of memory, and thinking during the opponent's turn as well.
+  Play without dcnn with time settings 20:00 S.D. on 8 threads, taking up to 3Gb of memory, and thinking during the opponent's turn as well.

+For now, there is no comprehensive documentation of engine options, but you can get a pretty good idea by looking at the uct_state_init() function in uct/uct.c - you will find the list of UCT engine options there, each with a description.
+At any rate, usually the three options above are the only ones you really want to tweak.

 **Logs**